-- INPUT: 1-8, corresponding to where on the projector's input panel the source is connected. - IN MENU: If checked (default, except for automatically defined channels with unchanged parameters), this defined channel will then appear in the list available when have seen at large seen and the list available when have seen at large seen at
+- INPUT: 1-8, corresponding to where on the projector's input panel the source is connected. - IN MENU: If checked (default, except for automatically defined channels with unchanged parameters), this defined channel will then appear in the list available when when key is pressed.
+If unchecked, the channel must be accessed via on the keypad or via the Auto Source function.